Your local government authority is a key stakeholder for your club.

 Responsibility and ownership

-Councils will normally provide you with a facility that meets your basic needs.
-Any improvement that you make to the facility obviously needs approval and, (depending on the works carried out) will remain the property of council once your management agreement expires.
+Any improvements you wish to make to the facilities will generally need approval, depending on the extent to the works involved.
 If you are unsure as to your responsibility and ownership of improvements, refer to the council’s property officer and/or your management

 - Understand the problems that your council is having and help them with issues that affect your club.
 For example, establish a joint committee to examine your sport’s development in the district.